nisanthchunduru/fairplay/README.md

 Fairplay.enqueue(ProcessMessage, message_id)
 ```

 In a normal scenario, Fairplay will enqueue jobs in Sidekiq immediately.
 However, when the rate limit is exceeded, Fairplay will enqueue every subsequent job with a delay of 30 seconds (using Sidekiq's [Scheduled Jobs](https://github.com/mperham/sidekiq/wiki/Scheduled-Jobs) feature).
+When all rate limited jobs have been processed and a new rate limit period begins, Fairplay will start enqueuing jobs immediately again.